-Sear meat in Dutch oven over medium high heat, about 2-3 minutes per side.
+Sear meat in an oven proof Dutch oven or seasoned cast iron pan over medium high heat, about 2-3 minutes per side.
 You are not cooking the meat, just browning it to get the extra flavor.
 This is an optional step but I recommend it.
 Pour the barbacoa sauce over the meat, cover the dish and place in 325 degree oven for 3-4 hours, or until the meat easily shreds.

 If you are using a slow cooker then cut the meat into 2-3" chunks and brown.
 Again, the browning step is for added flavor and is optional.
 Put meat and sauce into slow cooker and cook for 6 hours on high or 8 hours on low, until meat shreds easily.

 Remove meat to a cutting board and shred with two forks.
 Or use Bear Claws, they are a huge time saver.

 Serve topped with: